News from the Section

 Purchase the State Bar’s two publications, The California Guide to Opening a Law Office and The California Guide to Growing and Managing a Law Office (official hash tag #GrowLaw) to assist you in running and growing your law practice.
 Your Executive Committee members are contributing authors.

-Make the most of your membership in the LPMT Section by using the following vendors who are offering discounts to LPMT Section members.
+The following benefits continue to be available to members of the LPMT Section.
+Make the most of your membership by using the following vendors who are offering discounts to LPMT Section members (listed below in alphabetically order):

 For detailed information about vendor benefits, go to the Members Only Section under Special Offers and Discounts.